Building New Zealand's data science and AI capabilities

 To start, last year we launched Jupyter Notebooks, delivering a step change in how easy it is for NeSI users to work on our HPC platform.
 These notebooks are particularly well suited to artificial intelligence and machine learning workloads.

 Now, we’re rolling out new infrastructure to underpin data science, specifically Graphics Processing Units (GPUs).
-Earlier this year we installed eight NVIDIA A100 GPGPU cards into the Mahuika HPC system, located in the NIWA HPC facility at Greta Point Wellington.
+Earlier this year we installed eight NVIDIA A100 GPU cards into the Mahuika HPC system, located in the NIWA HPC facility at Greta Point Wellington.

 We've spent the last couple of months working directly with research groups as part of a technology validation phase to ensure the capability is fit-for-purpose and tuned to communities' specific software and tool requirements.
 We’ll be moving to roll out access to wider data science users over the coming months.